 I was woken up in the early morning to a nearby drum circle.
 I also woke up in the middle of the night to my bed shaking: my first earthquake.
 I met three orphans who became my “sisters” who I’ll never forget.
-I saw a city try to recover from terrorist attacks.
+I saw a city recently recovered from terrorist attacks.
 I learned first hand about corruption on a massive level.
 I saw people being taken advantage of while they were too naive and uneducated to know the difference.
 I heard stories that made my toes curl and I heard worse ones that made me want to vomit.
 I let a hairstylist put a handful of grease in my hair that took two weeks to come out.
 I did some traveling to the Nile for whitewater rafting and bungee jumping.
-I gave shots to terrified babies (probably causing them a subconscious fear of white people when they grow up) and aided the nurses saving children from malaria.
+I gave shots to terrified babies and aided the nurses saving children from malaria.
 PS: Indian readers- there are many types of malaria and in India although it’s looked at like the flu sometimes, in Uganda it’s much more serious and often found far too late.
 I helped almost fainted watching their version of a cesarean section in the OR.
 I met Maria, who said, “I want you to meet my grandma” and insisted on paying for my bus ticket, taking me to her home.
 She is one of the most beautiful people I’ve ever met, inside and out.
 She was always holding my hand and hugging like, like Ugandans do.I met little kiddos that made the days go by faster.

 Sweet Maria and her family at their home

 left: carrying bananas through Kampala, right: four-year old went to the well all on his own